Estimating shots and variance on noisy quantum circuits: Single Qubit Experiments

 \subsection{$T_2$ noise}

 $T_2$ decay makes the probability of a qubit going from any known phase, say $|+\rangle$, to a uniform superposition of $|+\rangle$ and $|-\rangle$ increase over time.
 Equivalently, the probability of a $Z$ gate being applied to a qubit increases as $p \propto 1 - e^{-t/T_2}$.
 As before let us define $\epsilon_1 = e^{-t/T_1}, \epsilon_2 = e^{-t/T_2}$.
-If we then apply a $T_1, T_2$ noisy channel onto a density matrix we get the resultant state as \cite{Krantz_2019}
+If we then apply a $T_1, T_2$ noisy channel onto a density matrix, we get the resultant state as \cite{Krantz_2019}

-Multiplying by the $H$ gate matrix, we get probabilities for the coin-toss experiment with $T_2$ in $H$ basis.
+Multiplying by the $H$ gate matrix, we get probabilities for the coin-toss experiment with $T_2$ in the $H$ basis.

-As before, $\text{wait}(n) = \text{Id}^n, X^n, H^n$ gates.
-Additionally, since we run a grid of experiments at once, we ran the left half with extra measurements before the circuit (Fig. \ref{eq:t2_circ_pre}) and the right half (Fig. \ref{eq:t2_circ}) without, to see if pre-measurement can reduce any form of error.
-Our circuits to execute now modify from the one run for $T_1$ noise to ones shown in Fig. \ref{eq:t2_circ} and Fig. \ref{eq:t2_circ_pre}.

-We have color-coded the $T_2$ results with the same color scheme and mapped it onto the system architecture to visualize the values (see appendix Table \ref{table:t2_table}), as is visible in Fig. \ref{fig:t2} and Fig. \ref{fig:t2_map}.
-The black line is the dividing line between the two halves of the circuit, we applied pre-measurements to all the experiments on the LEFT half and ran the RIGHT half without pre-measurements.

-We can see that the mean $\Delta_\epsilon c$ is higher than $T_1$ i.e. we are worse at predicting $T_2$ than $T_1$.
-We can also see that the results for $X$ gate seem to be more reliable than $\text{Id}$ gates.
-Considering that $X$ will add gate noise, we suspect this is because we are underestimating $T_2$ noise via the normal model of $e^{-t/T_2}$.
-There may either be a slight stretching in the exponent (as some $(-t/T_2)^k$), or a correction being applied in the backend that we have not accounted for.
+We can see that, when predicting the intercept due to $T_2$ noise, the noise has a higher spread but remains centred around $0$, Fig~\ref{fig:t2_map} is the output of running the circuit in Fig~\ref{eq:t2_circ}.
+This could be attributed either to the additional operations required to change bases or to other unaccounted-for sources.

 By virtue of being constructed from the Central Limit Theorem, one may even generate confidence levels for their obtained intervals with little effort.
-Additionally, while here we have chosen to neglect it due to very small values, one may choose to go for an even broader range of acceptable $\Delta_\epsilon c$ by accounting for uncertainty in $T_1, T_2$ itself as follows.
+We may choose to adopt an even broader range of acceptable $\Delta_\epsilon c$ by accounting for uncertainty in $ T_1$ and $ T_2$ themselves as follows.
 Let's say the uncertainty in $T_2$ is some $\sigma_{T_2}$, then the uncertainty in $c$ is given by,